Adding Reconfiguration to Zielonka's Asynchronous Automata: Trivializable, Fully Listening, and Trivial

-The first two kinds of transitions handle the independence of all channels in $C\setminus D$ and the cycling through the channels of $D$.
-If $c\notin D$ then $c=\prevcha{c}{D}$.
-In this case, the first two sets simply say that a transition on $c$ is always possible possible.
-If $c\in D$, then the process awaits until it gets a message on $\prevcha{c}{D}$ and then is ready to interact on $c$.
-After interaction on $c$ it awaits another interaction on $\prevcha{c}{D}$.
-It follows that all the processes owning the channels in $D$ enforce together the cyclic order on the messages in $D$.
-This part is further illustrated in Figure~\ref{fig:order in d}.
-The rest or the transitions describe what happens when a switch occurs.
 Sets three and four describe what happens when the next set according to $<_\swi$ is defined.
 In this case, the next set becomes the new set of dependent channels $D$.
 Set three handles the case of the process that is in charge of the channel becoming the first channel to communicate on the new set $\nextset_{<_\swi}(D)$.
 This process is ready for communication on this first channel.
 The fourth set handles the case of all other processes.
 All other processes are either in charge of channels in $D'$, in which case they set themselves to await a communication on the previous in $D'$ or they are in charge of channels not in $D'$ in which case, $c$ and $\prevcha{c}{D'}=c$, and the process is ready to communicate on $c$.
-Finally, sets five and six describe what happens when the next set according to $<_\swi$ is undefined.
-In this case, the next dependent set becomes $\emptyset$.
-Most processes just set the dependent set to $\emptyset$ and allow communication on ``their'' channel (set 5).
-The process that was in charge of the new switcghing channel $\nextcha{\swi}{C}$ takes over the old switching channel $\swi$ and is ready to communicate on it (set 6).
-Notice that communications on the switching channel affect all processes.
-The change in $D$ and the change of the switching channel is further illustrated in Figure~\ref{fig:switching}. \end{itemize}